bkesterbyld/maroon-potato/src/pages/index.md

       Above is a global computing network that replaces databases, backend coding and infrastructure.
 You can build something from scratch or ingest and mix existing data to innovate.
-The overall experience is no code and fast, freeing you to focus on interfaces, client logic and other high level work.
+The overall experience is low code and fast, freeing you to focus on interfaces, client logic and other high level work.
     actions: []